cognitedata/oryx/README.md

         Response: HttpResponse<'T>
     }
 ```

+## Upgrade from Oryx v4 to v5

+The context builders are gone.
+In Oryx v5 there is only HTTP handlers (`HttpHandler`).
+This means that there is only one way to build and transform the context.
+This might seem inefficient when you need to reuse the same part of the context for multiple requests.
+The way to handle this is to use the `cache` handler.

 ## Upgrade from Oryx v3 to v4

 The `throw` operator have been renamed to `fail`.
 The `throw` operator